orchid-initiative/laelia-store/documentation/PROJECT_CHARTER.md

 ## Executive Summary
 We will be setting up a virtual storefront as a resale site.
 ## Project Goals
-- Create inventory management system.
+- Set up an online resale shop.
 - Launch the online platform within 2 months.
 - Achieve a catalog of 200 items at launch.
 - Make 5 sales within the first month.